Yiu-dororong/YouTube-Transcriber-with-AI/README.md

 After choosing the transcript languages, the transcript can be extracted by ```yt.captions[caption_language]```.

-If you have a valid audio to transcribe, whisper model from openai maybe a good choice, as it support multiple languages (including Asian languages even for Cantonese) and lightweight with high accuracy.
+If you have a valid audio to transcribe, whisper model from openai maybe a good choice, as it support multiple languages (including Asian languages even for Cantonese) and lightweight with high accuracy, but its API is not free.

 From their official examples, we can modified it to align with our task,